Last updated July 14th, 2024.

 This continuation of Japan’s main Shinkansen line is currently under construction and should be finished by 2030.
 By the end of this decade, you’ll finally be able to travel from Sapporo all the way down to Tokyo, Kyoto, and most of the rest of Japan.

-There are a few niche real estate opportunities in Sapporo, especially in the tourist sector as Chinese visitors become an increasingly important part of the local economy.
-Otherwise, you are surely much better off investing in either Tokyo or Osaka.
+There are a few niche real estate opportunities in Sapporo, especially in the tourist sector as Chinese visitors become an important part of the economy.
+Otherwise, you’re surely much better off investing in either Tokyo or Osaka.

 Nagoya